 Clinical Research Fellow

 University of Edinburgh

-RK declares that he has received speaker fees from Ferring.
-He is also the author of a reference cited in this monograph.
+RK is the author of a reference cited in this monograph.
 RK declares that he has no competing interests.

 Dr Simon Campbell and Dr Rahul Kalla would like to gratefully acknowledge Dr Abhishek Sharma, Dr Daniel Leffler, and Dr Ciaran Kelly, the previous contributors to this monograph.
 AS has received honoraria for educational presentations, chairing educational sessions, or advisory work from Abbvie, Vifor Pharma, Almirall, Falk, and Warner Chilcott UK.
 DL and CK are the authors of a number of references cited in this monograph.